now-examples/basics/CONTRIBUTING.md

 ## General Guidelines

-1. Make sure your example is deployable.
+1. Make sure your example is deployable and works perfectly.
-   Nothing brings more frustration than a minimum example failing, therefore please deploy your contribution if the change is significant.
-1. A good `README.md` is the best "welcome mat" for your example.
+2. A good `README.md` is the best "welcome mat" for your example.
 This repository has many examples, it is advised to copy & paste a `README.md` from another example and adapt to your contribution, for better navigation across examples.
-1. `now.json` should always be present.
+3. `now.json` should always be present.
 Developers expect the code to be as ready as possible, which means having a correct `now.json` is expected.

 ## Code of Conduct